Diseases We Treat

 *If you use oral contraceptives or hormone replacement therapy.

-*If you already suffered thrombosis, you can present it again.
+*If you have already suffered from thrombosis, you may experience it again.

 Diabetic neuropathy